Education Abroad Is More Affordable Than You Think

 We understand that education abroad is a major economic proposition, yet St. Cloud State University has made every effort to maintain the programs at a level that is comparable to what it costs to attend SCSU at home.

 Scholarships are available to help pay for education abroad.
-The Herberger Business School awards a number of $500 scholarships each year for students participating in education-abroad programs.
+The Herberger Business School awards a number of $1,000 scholarships for semester long programs and $500 scholarships for short term programs (less than 3 weeks) each year for students participating in education-abroad programs.
 For additional information, download a Herberger Business School Education Abroad Scholarship Application (.doc).

 SCSU also has scholarships available for education abroad through the Center for International Studies.
 For a list of these scholarships and additional education abroad financial information, go to http://www.stcloudstate.edu/educationabroad/costs.asp.